Apollo

 Apollo was created by TimbaObjects for the National Democratic Institute (NDI), with funding from USAID, the National Endowment for Democracy, and other international donors.
 NDI maintains the upstream repository.

 CoCitizen team members have been involved with Apollo from early in its development.
-CoCitizen manages an independent fork.
+CoCitizen manages an independent fork focused on public deployability.

 CoCitizen's role

 CoCitizen does not control the upstream NDI repository or Apollo's election observation methodology.
-NDI's team is responsible for the subject-matter expertise built into the system.
+Much of the election-observation subject-matter expertise built into Apollo comes from NDI and the statisticians and electoral experts who shaped the system over time.

 License